haihala/haihala.github.io/src/lib/posts/glove80-review.md

 # What and why

-The [glove80](https://www.moergo.com/) is an ortholinear, column staggered, ergonomic, split keyboard with concave keywells from MoErgo.
+The [glove80](https://www.moergo.com/) is an ortholinear, column staggered, ergonomic, split keyboard with concave key wells from MoErgo.

 Picture from the manufacturer: